How to Propose a Course for the Core and/or Multicultural Curriculum

 Step One: Talk with your department chair or school director about your idea.

 Step Two: Figure out why your proposed course belongs in the Core and/or Multicultural Curriculum.
-To do this, read about the Core and/or Multicultural Curriculum by clicking on the links in the General Information section of this website.
-Also take a look at Frequently Asked Questions and take a moment to see what other courses from your department are already in the Core and/or Multicultural Curriculum by reviewing the catalog.
+To do this, read about the Core and/or Multicultural Curriculum by clicking on the Helpful Links to the right.
+Also, look at Frequently Asked Questions and take a moment to see what other courses from your department are already in the Core and/or Multicultural Curriculum by reviewing the catalog: and

 Step Three: Familiarize yourself with the review process steps and timeline.
 See Timeline for Core Curriculum and Multicultural Course Proposal, Review, and Approval for more information on the review process and timeline.